Read This First

 Prompt 3: Is an analogy with the efficiency and inefficiency of well-weighted and poorly-weighted human brains helpful here?

-The section turns on Analogy of Well-Weighted and Poorly-Weighted Human Brains to Explain LLM Weighting, Well-Weighted Human Brain, and Poorly-Weighted Human Brain.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Analogy of Well-Weighted and Poorly-Weighted Human Brains to Explain LLM Weighting, Well-Weighted Human Brain, and Poorly-Weighted Human Brain in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Analogy of Well-Weighted and Poorly-Weighted Human Brains to Explain LLM Weighting distinct from Well-Weighted Human Brain.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Analogy of Well-Weighted and Poorly-Weighted Human Brains to Explain LLM Weighting distinct from Well-Weighted Human Brain.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Information is processed efficiently, leading to quick understanding and decision-making.